How is Vascular Ehlers-Danlos Syndrome Diagnosed?

-The diagnosis of VEDS is based on careful assessment of the medical and family history and a physical examination that is designed to determine if major features are present.
-The diagnosis is then conﬁrmed (or excluded) by the analysis of the DNA sequence of the COL3A1 gene (both copies), which can be extracted from blood, cells in saliva, or other tissues.
+The diagnosis of Vascular Ehlers-Danlos syndrome, or VEDS, is based on careful assessment of the medical and family history and a physical examination that is designed to determine if major features are present.
+The diagnosis is then confirmed (or excluded) by the analysis of the DNA sequence of the COL3A1 gene (both copies), which can be extracted from blood, cells in saliva, or other tissues.
 This testing may include DNA sequence analysis, deletion/duplication analysis, and biochemical (protein-based) testing.

 In many cases, people with VEDS are identified only after a severe complication or death.
 It is likely that individuals/families with mild outward features do not seek medical attention and thus go undetected.
 In addition, because of the perceived rarity of the disorder, it is seldom considered and non-vascular complications may not raise a doctor’s suspicion of VEDS.

 Genetic testing detects 98% of the changes in the gene for VEDS; the rest require more specialized tests.
-Genetic testing is strongly recommended to confirm the VEDS diagnosis when a person has any one of the major features of the condition.
+Genetic testing is strongly recommended to confirm a diagnosis of Vascular Ehlers-Danlos syndrome when a person has any one of the major features of the condition.
 VEDS should be suspected in individuals with any one of the major features below or several minor features, particularly in those younger than age 40 years.

 The major features are: